achi113s/achi113s/README.md

 # 👋 Hi there, I’m Giorgio Latour!
 - 👀 I’m a physicist by training but working on switching careers to data science and machine learning!
-- :evergreen_tree: I’m looking to work in climate science and products that enrich peoples' lives.
+- :evergreen_tree: I’m looking to work in climate science or on products that enrich peoples' lives.
 - 🔭 I’m currently working on:
  	- [ ] Introduction to Statistics on Coursera
 	- [ ] IBM Data Science Professional Certificate on Coursera